-One case involving the appropriateness of damages for tax effects, Randall v.
-Loftsgaarden,14 reached the Supreme Court.
-The plaintiffs were limited partners in a motel marketed as a tax shelter to offset other income.
-The plaintiffs sued to recover their investment, alleging violations of federal securities laws.
+At least one case involving the allowability of damages for tax effects, Randall v.
+Loftsgaarden, 14 reached the U.S. Supreme Court.
+The plaintiffs were limited partners in a motel, marketed as a tax shelter to offset other income.
+The plaintiffs sued to recover their investment, alleging violations of the federal securities laws.
 The Supreme Court held that tax benefits the plaintiffs received should not be offset against their recovery.

-Failing to enunciate a general rule about tax-based damages, the Court actually suggested that if taxes were central to the investment, a different result might apply.
+Failing to enunciate a general rule about tax-based damages, the Court actually suggested that if taxes were central to the investment a different result might apply.
 Such waffling about the ability to obtain tax-based damages seems to be the norm.
-Employment cases like Eshelman represent the most fertile ground for tax grossups, particularly given the 1996 amendments to require physical injury or physical sickness for excludability under section 104.
+Employment cases like Eshelman represent the most fertile ground for tax gross-ups, particularly given the 1996 tax law amendments requiring physical injury or physical sickness for excludability.

-Yet, plainly, employment cases are not the only context in which the tax-as-damages issue arises.
-A plaintiff may assert damages arising out of an increased tax liability resulting from the defendant's conduct in many situations.
-Often, however, courts are unsympathetic to those attempts, even when the nature of the dispute itself revolves around tax issues.
-In Gaslow v.
-KPMG LLP,15 the plaintiff could not recover taxes and interest from his accounting firm, even though it allegedly induced him to make tax shelter investments the IRS later challenged.
-The premise seems to be that the plaintiff would have paid taxes anyway.
+Yet plainly, employment cases are not the only ones in which this tax-as-damages issue arises.
+Often, courts are unsympathetic to such attempts, even where the nature of the dispute itself revolves around tax issues.
+Thus, in Gaslow v.
+KPMG, LLP,15 the plaintiff could not recover taxes and interest from an accounting firm, even though it allegedly induced him to invest in the tax shelter.
+The premise seems to be that he would have paid taxes anyway.

 This dividing line is also suggested by Eckert Cold Storage Inc. v.
-Behl.
-Although a claim for tax damages was permitted in that case, the court admonished the plaintiffs that they would have to establish with reasonable certainty that other investments available at the time would have shielded the same tax dollars and that they would have made those alternative investments.
-Thus, the burden of proof is high.
+Behl.16 There, although a claim for tax damages was permitted, the court admonished that the plaintiffs would have to establish with reasonable certainty that other investments available at the time would have shielded the same tax dollars, and that they would have made those alternative investments.
+That means the burden of proof is high.

-Most plaintiffs cannot meet that high standard.
-In Lewin v.
+Most plaintiffs cannot meet this high standard.
+Thus, in Lewin v.
 Miller, Wagner and Co.,17 the court disallowed a claim for taxes, calling the claim speculative.
-Similarly, in DCD Programs Ltd v.
-Leighton, the court denied a claim for tax damages, noting that everyone has to pay taxes and that they are imposed by the Internal Revenue Code, not by the wrongful conduct of the defendant.
+Similarly, in DCD Programs, Ltd v.
+Leighton,18 the court denied a claim for tax damages, noting that everyone has to pay taxes.
+Taxes are imposed by the Internal Revenue Code, said the court, not by the defendant.19 calculations and alternative positions some courts call "speculative."

 When taxes are payable in any event, a tax claim against the defendant may seem spurious.
 But it is often not so clear whether taxes would be payable (and if so, to the same magnitude) if not for the defendant's conduct.
-That can lead to complex calculations and alternative positions, which some courts have viewed as speculative.
+This can lead to complex

-Oddly, many of the authorities dealing with taxes as an item of damage arise in tax malpractice cases in which the plaintiff is suing a tax lawyer or accountant for malpractice.
+Oddly, many authorities considering taxes as an item of damage arise in tax malpractice cases, where the plaintiff sues a tax lawyer or accountant for malpractice.
 In Pytka v.
-Hannah, for example, the plaintiff sued his attorney for malpractice, arguing that he paid tax on short-term gains from sales of stock.
-Pytka claimed the defendant's actions caused him to pay an extra \$284,468 in federal and state income tax because the stock sales were not long-term capital gains.
-However, because the damages to reimburse Pytka for the \$284,468 in taxes would also be taxable, he sought a gross-up of \$222,605 on top of the tax reimbursement.
-Although Pytka had an expert testify that he would be taxed on the judgment and would need a tax gross-up to make him whole, the Massachusetts court denied the gross-up.
+Hannah, 20 the plaintiff sued his attorney for malpractice, arguing that he paid tax on short term stock gains.
+Pytka claimed the defendant's actions caused him to pay an extra \$284,468 in federal and state income because the sales were not long term capital gains.
+However, because the damages to reimburse him for the \$284,468 in taxes would also be taxable, he sought a gross-up of \$222,605 on top of the tax.
+Pytka had an expert testify that he would be taxed on the judgment and would need a tax gross-up to make him whole, but the Massachusetts court denied the gross-up.